Pine Script Line Continuation: No More Backslashes in v6

 Inconsistent Indentation

-Pick either tabs or spaces and stick with it.
-Mixing them can cause parser confusion—learned this one the hard way.
+Pick tabs or spaces and stick with one.
+Mixing them causes parser confusion — I learned this on a TSLA script in February 2025.

-Here's how proper line formatting makes a complex strategy actually readable:
+Here's how proper line formatting makes a complex strategy readable:

 //@version=5